Skip to Content

 Golden to Banff

-Just west of Golden is magnificent Yoho National Park.
-Start your day early with a quick hike to Wapta Falls, a powerful waterfall that stretches all the way across the wide Kicking Horse River.
+Start your day early with a quick hike to Wapta Falls, a powerful waterfall that stretches across the wide Kicking Horse River (allow 1.5 hours).

-The scenic Yoho Valley Road leads to Takkakkaw Falls, Canada’s second highest waterfall.
+The scenic Yoho Valley Road leads to Takakkaw Falls, Canada’s second-highest waterfall.
 Hiking trails lead to half a dozen more waterfalls.
 If you have time, the Iceline Trail is one of the best anywhere in the Rockies.

 View from Banff gondola window showing other gondola car ascending mountain, with views of forest and Banff town below, with Cascade Mountain in background